-Whilst the UK and EU have now concluded an cooperation agreement, this does not include terms governing the reciprocal cross-border provision of financial services.
+Whilst the UK and EU have now concluded a cooperation agreement, this does not include terms governing the reciprocal cross-border provision of financial services.
 These terms are expected to be agreed during the first quarter of 2021.

-Before the end of the transition period, the LME was able to provide access to its systems in any EEA Member State as a result of provisions under MiFID II which mandate pan-European access for all regulated markets.
+Before the end of the transition period, the LME was able to provide access to its systems in any EEA member state as a result of provisions under MiFID II which mandate pan-European access for all regulated markets.
 These provisions no longer apply to the LME.
-Instead the LME’s ability to provide access to its systems within the EEA depends on the domestic rules of individual Member States.
+Instead the LME’s ability to provide access to its systems within the EEA depends on the domestic rules of individual member states.

 Since the UK formally gave its notice to withdraw from the EU, the LME has worked with the relevant European Regulatory Authorities to ensure continuity of access to its trading services for EEA members.
 This has involved the LME receiving a licence under German law to provide trading services to German members and a dispensation under Dutch law to allow it to provide services to Dutch members.
 No additional licences or dispensations were required for other EEA jurisdictions in which current LME members are incorporated.

-Before the end of the transition period, LME Clear was able to provide access to its systems to Clearing Members in any EEA Member State as a result of provisions under the European Market Infrastructure Regulation (EMIR).
+Before the end of the transition period, LME Clear was able to provide access to its systems to clearing members in any EEA member state as a result of provisions under the European Market Infrastructure Regulation (EMIR).
 EMIR provides pan-European access for all authorised central counterparties (CCPs) such as LME Clear.
 The provisions governing access under EMIR have been amended through new legislation known as “EMIR 2.2”.
 This revises the manner in which third country CCPs apply for, and receive, recognised status.

 EMIR now no longer applies to LME Clear.
-Instead LME Clear’s ability to provide access to its systems within the EEA will depend on the relevant provisions under EMIR or EMIR 2.2 which relate to 'third country' (that is, a country outside of the EEA) CCPs.
+Instead LME Clear’s ability to provide access to its systems within the EEA will depend on the relevant provisions under EMIR or EMIR 2.2 which relate to 'third country' (that is, a country outside the EEA) CCPs.